 - For students who pursue multiple engineering BS degrees, for each additional BS degree from the school, students must complete an additional 15 resident units of 200-level or higher courses from the school, which are in addition to the 30 units of 200-level or higher engineering courses that are listed in 4a above.
 No more than two BS degrees from the School of Engineering & Applied Science may be earned by the same student.

 - Complete the English proficiency requirement, and the humanities and social sciences requirement, of the School of Engineering & Applied Science.

 Every student must demonstrate proficiency in reading and writing the English language.
-Students are considered proficient if they have earned one of the following scores: a 5 on the Advanced Placement English Examination of the College Board, or a score of 750 or higher on the SAT W examination, or a score of 36 on the ACT English exam, or a score of 7 on the International Baccalaureate examination.
-Proficiency is most commonly demonstrated by satisfactory performance on the First-Year English Composition proficiency test administered by the School of Engineering & Applied Science.
+Students are considered proficient if they have earned a 5 on the Advanced Placement (AP) English Language or Literature Examination of the College Board.
+First-year Engineering students who haven't earned a 5 on the AP English exam are given an opportunity to take a Writing Placement Exam (WPE) in August.
+Proficiency is commonly demonstrated by satisfactory performance on this Writing Placement Exam administered by the School of Engineering & Applied Science.

 To earn any bachelor's degree from the School of Engineering & Applied Science, students must complete the school's humanities and social sciences requirement:

 - Minimum units: At least 18 units of humanities and social sciences courses must be completed with passing grades.
 Humanities and social sciences courses, other than transfer courses, may be taken for pass/fail credit.

 - Breadth: At least 6 units of the 18 must be in the humanities and at least 6 units must be in the social sciences.